We do want to hear from you!

 The Head-of-the-Lake Historical Society holds many of its meetings at the Football Hall of Fame.
 For information about the organization, details of their extensive roster of historical publications and news concerning their coming meetings you may visit their web site.
 Head of the Lake Historical Society

-The United Empire Loyalists' Association of Canada, Hamilton Branch meets six times a year at Olivet United Church on the Mountain in Hamilton.
+The United Empire Loyalists' Association of Canada, Hamilton Branch meets six times a year at St. Matthew on-the-Plains, 126 Plains Rd.
+E., Burlington.
+Meetings are at 7:30 pm on the 4th Thursday in February, March, April, October and November.
+They do outreach and have special events during the other months of the year.
+All are welcome to attend meetings.
 They maintain a web site at www.uel.com which includes historical material and information about their coming meetings.

 The West Lincoln Historical Society maintains an attractive web site at www.wlhs.info Correspondence with this group may be e-mailed to: archives@wlhs.info